 From schools to hospitals, tracking the percentage of food eaten helps combat issues like food waste while ensuring balanced nutrition.
 Imagine a hospital where meals are routinely under-consumed.
 Adjustments based on this data can eliminate waste and improve patients’s dietary intake.

-The percentage of food eaten is more than just a number-it’s a doorway to better eating habits, improved portion comtrol, and more innovative nutrition planning.
+The percentage of food eaten is more than just a number; it’s a doorway to better eating habits, improved portion control, and more innovative nutrition planning.
 Whether you are looking for a way to enhance your health, assist a client, or reduce waste at scale, this straightforward metric can unlock valuable insight.

 Start with your next meal.
 Serve your plate, stock what’s left over, and calculate your percentage.
 You’ll discover that even simple habits can drive enormous progress.
-Are you looking to explore more technique for mindful? eating?
+Are you looking to explore more techniques for mindfulness?
+Eating?
 Check out our guide on building balanced meals that nourish your body and your portions right!